LivelyKernel/lively.next/README.md

 This is the repository of the [lively.next project](https://lively-next.org).

-## Requirements
+## Setup

-*Please note* Currently the Lively server runs best on MacOS, Linux or the Windows Linux subsystem.
-Getting it going on pure Windows is possible but will require additional tweaks.
+You can install lively.next "natively" on your system or use Docker for your development environment.
+Please note, that these instructions currently are are not recommended for openly deploying lively.next in the web!

+### Native Installation

+Currently, the MacOS, Linux, and the Linux Subsystem for Windows are supported.
 Make sure you have the following software installed.

-1. node.js version 17 or later.
+1. node.js version 17 or later
 2. git

-## Installation and Setup
+For some more advanced development operations (bulk testing from the command line), you will also need

+- `sed` or `gsed` on MacOs
+- `ss` or `netstat` on MacOs
+- `perl`
+- `python3` with `sultan` installed
+- `brotli`.

+#### Installation Instructions

 1. Clone this repository and run the `install.sh` script.
-This will install the necessary dependencies and sync the Lively Partsbin with lively-next.org.
-Please note that this process will take a few minutes.
+This will install the necessary dependencies.
+Please note, that this process will take a few minutes.
 2. Run the `start.sh` script.
 3. Lively will now be running on your local computer at [http://localhost:9011](http://localhost:9011).

-## Docker Image
-A docker image exists for this to try it out in the environment of your choice.
-1. Download [chrome.json](https://raw.githubusercontent.com/LivelyKernel/lively.next/main/chrome.json) and take note of where it is saved
-2. Run the docker command as follows (replacing the seccomp section with the location above where the file was saved): `docker run -d --restart=unless-stopped --init --security-opt seccomp=/path/to/chrome.json --name lively-next -p 127.0.0.1:9011:9011 engagelively/lively-next:alpha4.5.0`
-3. Once completely started, navigate to [http://localhost:9011 ](http://localhost:9011)
+Usually, running `start.sh` will now be enough to get you going again.
+When changes resulted in changed dependencies, you will need to run `install.sh` again, making it a good first step when troubleshooting.

+### Docker Development Environment

+For a more platform agnostic variant and less need for local dependencies, you can also use a setup based on docker.
+Having `docker`, `git` (,and `make`) installed are the only prerequisites.

+#### Installation Instructions

+1. Clone this repository
+2. Run `make docker-build` from the root of this repository.

+This process takes a while, ending with a running lively server at [http://localhost:9011](http://localhost:9011).
+When opting for the docker based approach, you can still use `git` as usual from your file system.

+Afterwards, you can stop the lively server with `make docker-stop`.

+`docker-build` has the same role as `install.sh` above.
+To just start your server in the future, you can execute `make docker-start`.

+Since this will lead to a running server without logging in your shell by default, you can use `make docker-watch` to see the current output of your lively server.

+`make docker-bash` will open a shell inside of the container running your server.

 ## Documentation